Pietro Longhi: Biography

 Many of his paintings show Venetians at play, such as the depiction of the crowd of genteel citizens awkwardly gawking at a freakish Indian rhinoceros.
 This painting, on display at the National Gallery in London, chronicles Clara the rhinoceros brought to Europe in 1741 by a Dutch sea captain and impresario from Leyden, Douvemont van der Meer.
 This rhinoceros was exhibited in Venice in 1751.
-There are two versions of this painting, nearly identical except for the unmasked portraits of two men in Ca' Rezzonico version.
-Ultimately, there may be a punning joke to the painting, since the young man on the left holds aloft the sawed-off horn (metaphor for cuckoldry) of the animal.
+There are two versions of this painting, nearly identical except for the unmasked portraits of two men in the Ca' Rezzonico version.
+Ultimately, there may be a punning joke to the painting, since the young man on the left holds the sawed-off horn (metaphor for cuckoldry) of the animal.
 Perhaps this explains the difference between the unchaperoned women.